 If you are feeling superb German cuisine, go to “Zum Brunnstein”.
 Whether you are feeling an authentic weisswurst or a cold beer, this Restaurant is the authentic German cuisine fused with tradition.

 What to do in Nice

 Nice makes a wonderful home base to explore the "Cote d'Azur".
-From Nice, it's just a short drive or train ride to the beaches at Cannes and Beaulier-sur-Mer; the luxury restaurants, casino and yacht harbor at Monte Carlo; and the lavender fields in and around Grasse.
+From Nice, it's just a short drive or train ride to the beaches at Cannes and Beaulier-Sur-Mer; the luxury restaurants, casino, and yacht harbour at Monte Carlo; and the lavender fields in and around Grasse.

 However, the City of Nice has plenty of attractions of its own.
-The picturesque boardwalk along the "Baie des Anges" is great for people watching, sampling delicious street food and absorbing the tempo and flavor of the city.
-Nice is also home to the Matisse Museum, a fascinating Old Town and a colorful, weekly flower market.
+The picturesque boardwalk along the "Baie des Anges" is great for people watching, sampling delicious street food, and absorbing the tempo and flavour of the city.
+Nice is also home to the Matisse Museum, a fascinating Old Town, and a colourful, weekly flower market.